-Chris, one of our travel experts based in Edinburgh, loves photography and Scotland in equal measure.
-From the Highlands to the islands, and off the beaten path, he has travelled all over the country to capture its most photogenic areas.
+Chris, one of our Edinburgh-based travel experts, loves photography and Scotland in equal measure.
+From the Highlands to the islands, and off the beaten path, he has travelled all over the country to capture its most photogenic spots.

 In this complete photographer’s guide to Scotland, Chris shares his insider knowledge to help you plan your trip.
-Keep reading to learn about the best places to photograph in Scotland and practical insider tips.
+Read on for practical tips and to learn about the best places to photograph in Scotland.

 - Best places to photograph in Scotland